freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-98.english.md

 ## Description
 <section id='description'>

 On a new line, `append` a `path` element to your `pieGraphData` variable.
-This is where you will start to draw the pie.
+This is where you will start to draw the pie chart.
 </section>

 ## Instructions